vite-pwa/vite-plugin-pwa/docs/frameworks/sveltekit.md

 The entries provided in the `manifestTransforms` option (under `workbox` or `injectManifest`) will contain all the assets specified in the `srcDir` option with the URL and their corresponding revision calculated (e.g. to include the hash).

-Since `SvelteKit` uses the router name of the directory (for simple cases) for all the generated pages, you can use `manifestTransforms` to modify the url for all pages generated.
-You must add the logic to do the right mapping using the corresponding adapter.
+Since `SvelteKit` uses the name of the directory (for simple cases) for all the generated pages, you can use `manifestTransforms` to modify the URL for all pages generated.
+You must add the logic to do the right mapping for the corresponding adapter.

 Of course, more complex page directories will force you to modify the `manifestTransforms` entry logic.
 For an example, see the `pwa-configuration.js` module in the next example using `@sveltejs/adapter-static`.